Undergraduate Research and Creative Activities Funds

 • One application per student for one project.
 Each student is required to write his/her own application.
 Copying from another student applicant will be considered as plagiarism and will be penalized accordingly.

-• Sections written by the mentor can be identical among applications from different students.
+• Sections written by the PI (Primary Investigator) can be identical among applications from different students.

-• A Primary Mentor can be funded for a limited number of URCAs per year based on the availability of funding and at the discretion of the Office of Undergraduate Research.
+• Primary Investigators (PIs) and co-PIs can be funded for a maximum of $5,000 per year based on the availability of funding and at the discretion of the Office of Undergraduate Research.

 • Violation of safety protocols or misuse of funds will result in ineligibility for future funding from the Office of Undergraduate for at least one year.
 The appropriate penalty will be determined by the Director of Undergraduate Research.
 Students found to misuse resources, including funding, from the Office of Undergraduate Research will be considered as violators of the KSU Code of Conduct and will be reported to the Department Student Conduct and Academic Integrity.

-• Any awarded funding must be spent by the end of March of the current academic year in order to comply with fiscal year deadlines.
+• Any awarded funding must be spent by the end of March of the current fiscal year in order to comply with fiscal year deadlines.

-• Mentors must complete survey or other reporting requirements as requested by the Office of Undergraduate Research.
-Mentors who fail to complete reporting requirements will not be eligible for funding from the Office of Undergraduate Research for one (1) year.
+• PIs must complete surveys or other reporting requirements as requested by the Office of Undergraduate Research.
+PIs who fail to complete reporting requirements will not be eligible for funding from the Office of Undergraduate Research for one (1) year.

 • This can potentially include abstract(s) of the project results and a list of the presentations/ publications/exhibitions from the work completed.